FAQs

 Q. How are Small Diverse Business (SDB) goals determined on contract by contract basis?

-A. Pilot projects are in effect; full implementation is scheduled for August 17, 2020.
-SDB goals are calculated using a mathematical formula that considers SDB availability from the Disparity Study, project work scopes developed by the procuring agency, and an assessment of market pressures and past performance.
-For more information, read
+A. SDB goals are calculated using a mathematical formula that considers SDB availability from the Disparity Study, project work scopes developed by the procuring agency, and an assessment of market pressures and past performance.
+For more information, read Understanding Goal Setting.

 Q. How are Veteran Business Enterprise (VBE) goals determined on contract by contract basis?